verkkokauppacom/parallel-phpunit/README.md

 part with file name.
 The parallel-phpunit switches are:
  * --pu-cmd - Custom phpunit run script, default value is 'phpunit'
  * --pu-threads - The maximum number of parallel phpunit commands running at the same time, default value is '3'
+ * --pu-retries - How many times to rerun the test file if it fails

 All other switches are considered to be `phpunit` switches and they are directly passed to the parallel `phpunit` commands.